 If you prefer to go directly to the Topaz website without reading the review click on Topazlabs Utility Bundle AI.
 Apply our Topaz Labs Coupon Code coolwildlife15 to receive an automatic 15% discount on all products.

-There are four products that make up the Topaz Utility Bundle AI and I have reviewed three of the four products within the bundle in depth in my blog.
+There are four products that make up the Topaz Utility Bundle AI and I have reviewed all four products within the bundle in depth in my blog.
 In my opinion this Topaz Utility Bundle AI should be part of every serious photographers kit.
 There are two products out of the four that I use on every photo that I edit.
 Those are Topaz Denoise AI v2.0 which as the name implies is used for minimizing noise created by high ISO settings.
 The second is Topaz Sharpen AI which is not only for sharpening already in focus images but also for bringing slightly out of focus images back in to focus.

 The third product is Topaz Gigapixel AI which is used for upscaling images by up to 600% while totally preserving image quality.
 I use Gigapixel for two primary applications within my editing workflow.
 The first is on images where I need to crop in on the subject.
 Example, with my Nikon D5 at 20MP if I crop out half of the frame I am left effectively with 10MP to work with.
 Topaz Gigapixel AI allows me to render that image back to a resolution of my choosing up to 600% of the size.

 And the final review is on JPEG to RAW AI which allows you to convert a JPEG to a RAW format which provides an enhanced editing capability that would not be possible if we were editing a JPEG image.

 I’ll give you a high level overview of each product within the Topaz Utility Bundle AI below however I do encourage those who wish to go deeper to explore each product through the links above for full reviews.